Savannah cat: Outcrossing

-Health considerations
+Health

 Savannah cats are more likely to develop hypertrophic cardiomyopathy (HCM) than other domestic breeds.
-The Savannah Cat Association recommends cats are screened for HCM, as well as progressive retinal atrophy (PRA) and pyruvate kinase deficiency (PK-Def), which can cause blindness and anemia, respectively.
+The Savannah Cat Association recommends cats are screened for HCM, as well as progressive retinal atrophy (PRA) and pyruvate kinase deficiency (PK-Def), which can cause blindness and anaemia, respectively.

-Savannahs and servals have similar anesthesia requirements to other domestic cat breeds, including hybrids; ketamine, medetomidine, butorphanol, and atipamezole antagonist have all been found safe for use in servals.
+Savannahs and servals have similar anaesthesia requirements to other domestic cat breeds, including hybrids; ketamine, medetomidine, butorphanol, and atipamezole antagonist have all been found safe for use in servals.

-Ownership laws
+Legal restrictions

-12 year-old male F1 savannah cat.
-Like a serval's nose, the nose leather wraps from front of nose to top.
+12-year-old male F1 cat.
+Like a serval's nose, the nose leather wraps from the front to the top.

 Laws governing ownership of Savannah cats in the United States vary according to state.
-The majority of states follow the code set by the United States Department of Agriculture, which defines wild or domesticated hybrid crosses as domesticated.
-Some states have set more restrictive laws on hybrid cat ownership, including Hawaii, Massachusetts, Texas and Georgia.
-Some municipal laws could differ from the state.
-For example, Savannahs F5 and later generations are allowed by New York state, but not by the city of New York.
+While most states follow the code set by the USDA which defines hybrid cross cats as domesticated, some states have set more restrictive laws on ownership, including Hawaii, Massachusetts, Texas and Georgia.
+Additionally, municipal laws can differ from the state; for example, Savannahs (F5 and later generations) are allowed by New York state, but not by the city of New York.

 The Australian federal government has banned the importation of the Savannah cat into Australia, as the larger cats could potentially threaten species of the country's native wildlife not threatened by smaller domestic cats.
 A government report on the proposed importation of the cats has warned the hybrid breed may introduce enhanced hunting skills and increased body size into feral cat populations, putting native species at risk.

 For similar reasons Savannahs cannot be imported into New Zealand, which has banned importing any hybrid dog or cat other than Bengal cats.

 Savannah cats are legal in every province of Canada, although some provinces have restrictions on the ownership of F1 and F2 generations, and importing Savannahs from the United States requires rabies vaccination and special permits.

+In the Netherlands and Belgium (Flanders and Brussels) it is illegal to own or breed Servals and also their F1–F4 generation hybrid Savannah offspring.

 Many other nations have few or no restrictions on F2 and later generations.